salter19/lotto/README.md

 * When jackpot is reach, prints out the game statistics
 * Shows how frustratingly unlikely it is to hit the jackpot in one lifetime!

-## API
+## The concepts of lottery
-Some main concepts in application's API:
+Some main concepts in this application:
 ### lottoType
 * __regular__
 <br>Number pool's range: 1 - 40